MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

 As a Power BI administrator for your organization, you can control the type of Power BI visuals users can access across the organization and limit the actions users can perform.

 To manage Power BI visuals, you must be a Global Administrator in Office 365, or have been assigned the Power BI service administrator role.
-For more information about the Power BI service administrator role, see [Understanding the Power BI admin role](service-admin-role.md).
+For more information about the Power BI service administrator role, see [Understanding Power BI administrator roles](service-admin-role.md).

 [!INCLUDE[Get to the admin settings](../includes/admin-portal-settings.md)]